Make A Booking Call Now

 Possessing Unlawfully Imported Border Controlled Drugs or Border Controlled Plants

-While it is less serious than other federal drug offences, you should still take it seriously.
+It is less serious than other federal drug offences, but you should still take it seriously.
 We help our clients with federal drug offences often and can help you if you are in need of legal assistance.

 Police Interview